la2050/archive/_projects/2016/front-line-leaders-academy-los-angeles.md

   - Huntington Park Health and Education Commission

-  - City of Walnut Mount San Antonio College Development Task Force
+  - City of Walnut Mount San Antonio College Development Task Force Please explain how you will define and measure success for your project.​: >- FLLA LA has numerous measurable deliverable outcomes, the first being recruiting a class of 15-20 Fellows for the next cycle of FLLA LA.
+PFAW Foundation  will focus their recruitment on young people who are traditionally marginalized from the political process and underrepresented in public leadership –  including women, people of color, and LGBTQ youth.
+By recruiting a diverse pool of candidates, FLLA LA aims to make the leadership in LA County as diverse as the population they will represent.

+  PFAW Foundation will then train the newest class of Fellows in the areas of candidacy, field, finance, communications and campaign management.
+These skills will equip Fellows to pursue careers in government, nonprofits, campaign operations, or  elected office.
+FLLA LA will work with our network of alumni and young elected officials to create a sustained community and curriculum to equip the talented, ambitious and civically-minded young people participating in the next fellowship class.
+The training will culminate with each Fellow developing a mock individual, district-specific “campaign” plan.
+  PFAW Foundation will continue to provide support to Fellows after graduating the program, via alumni networking opportunities and mentorship with elected officials.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/front-line-leaders-academy-los-angeles/skild-prod.s3.amazonaws.com/myla2050/images/custom540/8636309165741-team90.JPG
 organization_name: People For the American Way Foundation